Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Methods

-Regardless of the IBI used, the output is a 3D (time, latitude, longitude) diagnostic matrix where each grid point is flagged "blocked" or "not blocked".
-Blocking events are then tracked over time in two steps: (i) blocked areas are identified independently for each day, and (ii) blocked areas on consecutive days are considered part of the same event if they share at least 50\% of grid points with the previous day's area.
+The next step is identifying blocked grid points that correspond to the same blocking event.
+This procedure, which represents the core of the tracking, is performed in two steps: (i) blocked areas are identified independently for each day by selecting contiguous blocked grid points, and (ii) blocked areas on consecutive days are considered part of the same event if they share at least 50\% of grid points with the previous day's area.

-During event tracking, several characteristics are computed for each blocking event: area (in $km^2$) of the block on each day, center-of-mass trajectory, center-of-mass daily displacement, intensity, wave-breaking index (hereafter WBI) and duration.
+During event tracking, several characteristics are computed for each blocking event: area (in km$^2$) of the block on each day, center-of-mass trajectory, center-of-mass daily displacement, intensity, wave-breaking index (hereafter WBI) and duration.
 The intensity is calculated as the Z500 anomaly relative to a 90-day mean centered on the block day and averaged over the blocked area.
 The WBI, following \citet{davini2012bidimensional}, is defined as:

 where $\phi_S$ is defined as in the blocking index and $\lambda_W = \lambda_0 - 7.5°$ and $\lambda_E = \lambda_0 + 7.5°$.
 Negative (positive) WBI values identify anticyclonic (cyclonic) wave breaking.
 The WBI index is then averaged over the blocked area and a single value is assigned to each blocked day.
 Note that in the case of a ridge or an omega block, WBI values lie close to zero.
 As a result, a tracked diagnostic matrix is produced in which each blocked grid point is labeled according to a unique blocking event.
-Moreover, a python dictionary stores all block characteristics, providing a flexible dataset for analysis.
+Moreover, a Python dictionary stores all block characteristics, providing a flexible dataset for analysis.